umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 ![Toolbar: All options enabled](images/rte-tiptap-all-toolbar-items.png)

-In the examble above, all 27 options have been enabled.
-The options include font styles like bold and italics, bullet lists and options to embed videos and insert images.
+In the example above, all 27 options have been enabled.
+These options include font styles like bold and italics, bullet lists, and options to embed videos and insert images.

 You can customize the look of the toolbar on the Data Type using the Rich Text Editor property editor.

 ![Enhance and customize the capabilities of the Rich Text Editor toolbar](images/rte-tiptap-capabilities-and-toolbar.png)

-* Enhance the capabilities of the toolbar by enablding or disabling extentions.
+* Enhance the capabilities of the toolbar by enabling or disabling extensions.
 * Use the Toolbar designer to group together items and add additional rows if needed.

 ## Dimensions